Fireworks: Norway

 In Norway, fireworks can only be purchased and used by people 18 or older.
 Sale is restricted to a few days before New Year's Eve.
 Rockets are not allowed.

 United Kingdom

-Fireworks in the UK have become more strictly regulated since 1997.
+Fireworks in the United Kingdom have become more strictly regulated since 1997.
 Since 2005, the law has been harmonised gradually, in accordance with other EU member state laws.

 Fireworks are mostly used in England, Scotland and Wales around Diwali (late October or early November), on Guy Fawkes Night, 5 November and on New Year's Eve.
 In the UK, responsibility for the safety of firework displays is shared between the Health and Safety Executive, fire brigades and local authorities.
 Currently, there is no national system of licensing for fireworks operators, but in order to purchase large display fireworks, operators must have licensed explosives storage and public liability insurance.

-Fireworks cannot be sold to people under the age of 18 and are not permitted to be set off between 11pm and 7am with exceptions only for:
+Category 1 fireworks are restricted to persons aged 16 and over, while the age limit on both Category 2 and 3 fireworks is eighteen, and the sale and possession of Category 4 fireworks is restricted to licensed professionals only.
+Fireworks are not permitted to be set off between 11pm and 7am with exceptions only for: